-Tariff for 2017 entry: A minimum of 96 UCAS Tariff points to include one or more of the following criteria - Level 3 Theatrical and Media Make-up Diploma, Level 3 Beauty Therapy or Hairdressing, A-Level or BTEC Art and Design, Theatre Studies, History, Performing Arts, Media/Film Studies, Fashion, Photography and Costume Production.
-It is essential that applicants should have an artistic/creative flair.
-If your creative qualification is not listed here please contact the Admissions Team directly so that we can confirm whether it can be accepted onto this course.
-Find out more about the changes to the UCAS Tariff.
+Tariff: A minimum of 96 UCAS Tariff points.
+It is desirable that one or more of the following qualifications is achieved - Level 3 Theatrical and Media Make-up Diploma, Level 3 Beauty Therapy or Hairdressing, A-level or BTEC Art and Design, Theatre Studies, History, Performing Arts, Media/Film Studies, Fashion, Photography and Costume Production.

 Specialist Hair and Media Make-up FdA

-Non-tariff: UCB accepts a wide range of Level 3 qualifications not currently on the UCAS tariff, these can include a range of vocational Level 3 diplomas, NVQ qualifications and EU qualifications, many of which are suitable for entry onto our Foundation degree programme.
+Non-tariff: UCB accepts a wide range of Level 3 qualifications not currently on the UCAS Tariff.
+These can include a range of vocational Level 3 diplomas, NVQ qualifications and EU qualifications.
 It is essential that these qualifications are in a related subject area, as listed above.
-To find out if we accept your qualification for entry please contact the Admissions Team directly.
+To find out if we accept your qualification for entry, please contact the Admissions team directly.

-Work based: We also equally consider applicants who are currently in work and wish to apply to UCB.
-To apply you must currently be in work demonstrating management or supervisory duties for the past 3 years in a relevant industry to the course you are applying for.
-Your application must also include a reference from your current line manager supporting your entry to higher education.
-For further details please contact the Admissions Team directly.
+Work-based: We equally consider applicants who are currently in work or freelancing within the industry.
+To be eligible, you must currently be in work demonstrating management or supervisory duties for the past 3 years in a relevant industry to the course you are applying for.
+A reference from your current line manager supporting your entry to higher education will be requested.

 For entry requirements for EU and international students, please visit the Country Specific Information page.